 Racial tension still exists in many settings.
-Even though the community I grew up in had a significant African-American population, the high school lunch room was still largely segregated.
+Even though the community I grew up in had a significant black population, the high school lunch room was still segregated.
 Although it was the 90’s white kids still hung with white kids and black kids hung with black kids.
 Unless you were on one of the sports teams, the two groups seldom integrated.
-Heaven forbid if you dared to involve yourself in an mixed relationship and your boyfriend or girlfriend was of other ethnic heritage.
+Heaven forbid if you dared to involve yourself in a mixed relationship and your boyfriend or girlfriend was of other ethnic heritage.

 Jungle Fever as modern day prophecy

 With the many battles won during the Civil Rights Movement there are many new fronts left to fight.
 The iconic film by Spike Lee, Jungle Fever, served as a latent reminder that although prejudice has been politically abrogated, it still exists.
 The movie also infers that the battlefield has been leveled and weapons more evenly distributed.
 Blacks hate whites, whites hate blacks, and we all will never just get along.